Dhol: Playing

-Some of the most common Punjabi dhol rhythms are bhangra (originating with the old, community bhangra dance), dhamaal (associated with many cultural functions, including worship at Sufi shrines), and kaharva, a dance and song rhythm.
+Some of the most common dhol rhythms are bhangra (originating with the old, community bhangra dance), dhamaal (associated with Sufi devotional dance), and kaharva, a dance and song rhythm.
 The staged "bhangra" dance, originating in the 1950s, gave special prominence to kaharva, for the performance of actions called luddi.
 In the 1970s, many more actions were added to staged bhangra to go with the kaharva rhythm, which started to become one of the most prominent rhythms associated with the dance.
 At the same time, this type of rhythm would be played on the dholki drum to accompany Punjabi songs.
 So when, in the 1990s, Punjabi pop songs began to evoke bhangra dance, they used the kaharva rhythm.
 It is known now by various names.
-Some dhol-players call it kaharva, its technical name, while other players in Punjab call it luddi to refer to the dance of that name.
-With the style of dhol-playing that developed in the U.K., the name chaal was adopted—probably in reference to the "chaal" movements it accompanies in modern bhangra—however, that term is not used elsewhere.
+Some dhol players call it kaharva, its technical name, while other players call it luddi to refer to the dance of that name.
+With the style of dhol-playing that developed in the U.K., the name chaal was adopted, probably in reference to the "chaal" (movements) it accompanies in modern bhangra.
 Johnny Kalsi is a UK Dhol player that established a syllabus to teach the art of playing this instrument.
-Although there is no official syllabus or phrasing for the learning process, he took the North Indian language of Tabla to visualise the beats as phonetic phrases to make the learning easier.
+Although there is no official syllabus or phrasing for the learning process, he took the notation of the North Indian tabla to visualise the beats.

 The introduction of electronic devices such as tape recorders has led to a decline in the importance of dhol players in celebratory events.
 Nevertheless, dhol music still figures in the studio recordings of present-day raas, garba and bhangra music artists.

 History

-Shail Vyas claims several percussion instruments such as the Dhol maybe came from the influence of some clay made instruments that are similar to the Dhol, which are found in Indus Valley Civilisation.
+Shail Vyas claims several percussion instruments such as the Dhol maybe came from the influence of some clay-made instruments that are similar to the Dhol, which are found in Indus Valley Civilisation.
 Dhol is depicted in earliest ancient Indian sculptural arts as one of the chief percussion instruments for ancient Indian music along with tabla.
 Ain-i-Akbari, describes the use of Dhol in the orchestra of the Mughal emperor Akbar the Great.
 The Indo-Aryan word "dhol" appears in print around 1800 in the treatise Sangitasara.